-Arts and Sciences, room 113:
+Arts and Sciences, room 113

 The goal is accomplished by providing opportunities for students to develop, implement and participate in social, cultural, intellectual, recreational, governmental, leadership development and community service programs and events.
 These co-curricular experiences provide students with leadership skills that can be utilized in future educational, community and professional work environments.

 Campus Life and Leadership sponsors leadership and other activities throughout the year.

-For more information on specific clubs and organizations, opportunities for involvement or how to start a club or organization, contact us.
+Contact us for more information on specific clubs and organizations, opportunities for involvement, or how to start a club or organization.
 Your participation is valuable to us and we encourage you to take an active part in campus life.